copperwater/xNetHack/doc/xnh-changelog-8.0.md

   currently chaotic, and have been crowned as a chaotic.
 It can be eaten, giving you permanent intrinsic hungering conflict.
 - New Big Room variant, a large bridge spanning an expanse of water or a chasm.
+- If you are petless, djinni from potions and lamps will never be created tame and break your conduct.

 ### Interface changes